'But bungalows are purely for people who need easy access and no stairs...'

 In turn, those bigger plots mean more space between properties and so more privacy.

-Large gardens are also usually a feature of bungalows and as most bungalows are surrounded by other bungalows, the single-storey nature of them means no overlooking.
+Large gardens are also usually a feature of bungalows and as most bungalows are surrounded by other bungalows, the single-storey nature of them means less overlooking.